-PA0NHC- dipole antenna for 80 to 20 mtrs,

 1. In other words: use an in its center powered dipole.

-2. Then one half of the antenna balances the other half.
+2. Then one half of the antenna balances the other half and

-3. The most active part of the antenna is then around the midpoint, far away from the house.
+3. The most active part of the antenna is then around the midpoint, far away from the house and

-4. AND the feeder plus the house are in the direction of the MINIMUM field strength of the dipole radiation pattern.
+4. The feeder + the house are in the direction of the MINIMUM field strength of the dipole radiation pattern.

 Problem : For a conventional horizontal dipole, the feeder should run down at a right angle to the